krahets/hello-algo/en/docs/chapter_dynamic_programming/dp_problem_features.md

     Given a staircase with $n$ steps, where you can climb $1$ or $2$ steps at a time, **but you cannot jump $1$ step in two consecutive rounds**.
 How many ways are there to climb to the top?

 As shown in Figure 14-8, there are only $2$ feasible ways to climb to the $3$rd step.
-The way of jumping $1$ step three consecutive times does not satisfy the constraint and is therefore discarded.
+The path with three consecutive $1$-step jumps does not satisfy the constraint and is therefore discarded.

 ![Number of ways to climb to the 3rd step with constraint](dp_problem_features.assets/climbing_stairs_constraint_example.png){ class="animation-figure" }